zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **AWS Network Firewall** is a stateful, managed network firewall and intrusion detection and prevention service for your virtual private cloud (VPC) that you created in Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
 This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
 Network Firewall uses the open source intrusion prevention system (IPS), Suricata, for stateful inspection.
 Network Firewall supports Suricata compatible rules.

+> 例题
+>
+> A company recently migrated to AWS and wants to implement a solution to protect the traffic that flows in and out of the production VPC.
+The company had an inspection server in its on-premises data center.
+The inspection server performed specific operations such as traffic flow inspection and traffic filtering.
+The company wants to have the same functionalities in the AWS Cloud.
+> Which solution will meet these requirements?
+>
+> - A. Use Amazon GuardDuty for traffic inspection and traffic filtering in the production VPC.
+> - B. Use Traffic Mirroring to mirror traffic from the production VPC for traffic inspection and filtering.
+> - C. Use AWS Network Firewall to create the required rules for traffic inspection and traffic filtering for the production VPC.
+> - D. Use AWS Firewall Manager to create the required rules for traffic inspection and traffic filtering for the production VPC.

-**AWS Control Tower** provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.
+**AWS Control Tower** provides a single location to easily set up your new well-architected <u>multi-account environment</u> and govern your AWS workloads with rules for security, operations, and internal compliance.

 **Amazon DocumentDB (with MongoDB compatibility)** is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.